sjackman/uniqtag-paper/UniqTag.md

 identical between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.

+The stability of the UniqTag is insensitive to the size of the UniqTag identifier for values of *k* between 8 and 50 amino acids, shown in Figure&nbsp;2.
+The data for both figures are shown in supplementary Table&nbsp;S1.

 Sequences with the same peptide sequence are assigned the same UniqTag *k*-mer and disambiguated using the numerical suffix.
 Duplicate UniqTag *k*-mers due to hash collisions are rare, but can occur in sequences that have